Bronchopulmonary Dysplasia (BPD) Imaging

 Degree of confidence

-The presence of radiographic abnormalities 2 weeks after the onset of RDS is usually due to BPD.
-Conditions that mimic the radiologic appearances of BPD are cardiac failure, pulmonary edema, infections, and PIE.
+The presence of radiographic abnormalities 2 weeks after the onset of respiratory distress syndrome is usually due to BPD.
+Conditions that mimic the radiologic appearances of BPD are cardiac failure, pulmonary edema, infections, and pulmonary interstitial emphysema.

 Computed Tomography

-HRCT scans are rarely needed in the further evaluation of bronchopulmonary dysplasia (BPD).
-When used, however, HRCT scans show different findings depending on the stage of disease.[20, 21]
+HRCT scans are rarely needed in the further evaluation of bronchopulmonary dysplasia.
+When used, however, HRCT scans show different findings depending on the stage of disease.[22, 23]

 Stages of BPD on HRCT scans

-In stage 1, HRCT scans show changes of RDS, pneumothorax, and PIE.
+In stage 1, HRCT scans show changes of respiratory distress syndrome, pneumothorax, and pulmonary interstitial emphysema.

 In stage 2, interlobular septal thickening is the most common finding.
 On expiratory scans, air trapping is well depicted as abnormal lucencies.
 Hyperinflation, areas of atelectasis, consolidation, prominent pulmonary arteries, and an enlarged heart are other features.
 In severe disease, scans show marked distortion of the lung parenchyma, large cysts, coarse fibrosis, and pulmonary hypertension.